 If you are selling a condop, Braverman says you need to be prepared to have a buyer be “inquisitive about the regime.”
 That means providing information about how the boards operate.

-Although brokers often say condops have more liberal sublet and finance policies, Braverman says the co-ops he’s represented in condops are “every bit as tough on sublets and sales as any stand-alone co-op."
+Although brokers often say condops have more liberal sublet and finance policies, Braverman says they are often “every bit as tough on sublets and sales as any stand-alone co-op."

-The sales slowdown brought about by the pandemic did force some co-ops to relax their rules on sublets but every building is unique.
-Many are looking at ways to be competitive as the sales market picks up.
+The sales slowdown brought about by the pandemic forced some co-ops to relax their rules on sublets but every building is unique.

 —Earlier versions of this article contained reporting and writing by Marjorie Cohen.